 Mumford & Sons – A popular faux-folk music act from the Wimbledon area.
 Also a tongue in cheek term used to refer to ‘popular’ South London Non-League club Dulwich Hamlet on account of their recently acquired and somewhat beardy, left-wing, hipster following.

-Nat – Yet another girl known to the Gandermonium crew.
-Nurse, awayday regular and arguably nightclub chain Popworld’s number two customer.
-Usually found downing Jeagerbombs with Ossie.
+Nat – Yet another female known to the Gandermonium crew.
+Nurse, awayday regular and arguably nightclub chain Popworld’s second biggest customer.
+Usually to be found downing Jaegerbombs with Ossie.

 See Also: Ossie.

-National League, The – A haphazardly run league encompassing the top 2 tiers of Non-League football in England and one that is deeply distrusted by at least 50% of it’s member clubs.
+National League, The – A haphazardly run league encompassing the top 2 tiers of Non-League football in England and one that is deeply distrusted by at least 50% of it’s member clubs and somehow still manages to functions despite this.
+Easily the most brutal and difficult league in England to get out of in an upward direction, as many BELTs have discovered to their cost.
+This is the reason most of us round these parts refer to it as ‘La Bastarda’.

 Nigels – A light hearted term used to describe South London’s dullest club, Crystal Palace.
 Eg. “I see the Nigels lost again, how many’s that now?”.
 We understand this term is also used for them by members of the Millwall fraternity and this is purely coincidental.
 We genuinely did both just think up the same dull mens name to use in reference to them.

 Non-League – The term used in England to describe the football competitions not involving the top 4 divisions.
-Also the level of football at which Sutton United currently plays.
-Can also be used in a derogative sense by clubs in those top 4 divisions as being something akin to the 10th level of hell or no better than Sunday morning park football.
-The truth is actually somewhere in between and something we like to remind those of who’ve fallen on hard times.
+Also the level of football at which Sutton United played for 123 years before its somewhat surprising escape in the 2020/21 season.
+Can also be used in a derogative sense by clubs in those top 4 divisions as being something akin to the 10th level of hell or no better than Sunday morning park football with jumpers for goalposts.
+The truth is actually somewhere in between and something we like to remind those often who’ve fallen on hard times.

 Non-League Day – A slightly patronising, but well meaning date in the footballing calendar where Premier League ‘fans’ are encouraged to go and watch shite football as their stuff is being interrupted by yet another round of pointless International Friendlies.